 Be unapologetic about asking for help

 We’re not talking about nepotism.
-Instead, we’re talkin getting advice from experts and consultants, letting your friends help you succeed with your small business venture.
+Instead, we’re talking about getting advice from experts and consultants, and letting your friends help you succeed with your starting a small business venture.

 No matter how you collect it, crowdfunding is a great way to raise money and create buzz for your product.
 If someone donates to your business, they’re likely to be interested in using your product or service as well.

-Collaborate with friends who are artists to help you with your logo and branding.
+Collaborate with friends who are artists to help you with your logo and branding when starting a small business.
 If you have any small business owner colleagues, see if they would be interested in doing cross-promotional marketing or events with you.

 After you’ve hired your first few employees, it’s beneficial to bring in an expert to teach them things that you’re not knowledgeable about.
 If possible, try hiring these experts as contractors instead of full-time employees so they can help get your business up and running more quickly.
 For instance, Lucas Duplan is a young entrepreneur in his early 20s who owns the startup Clinkle.
 Recently, he decided to hire former Netflix CFO Barry McCarthy as the company’s new Chief Operating Officer.